 Prerequisite: Completion of MUS 111 or equivalent.
+Advisory: Eligibility for ENGL 099 and READ 099.

 A study of the aural aspect of music theory.
 Students develop the ability to identify and transcribe rhythms, intervals, chords, scales, and chord progressions.
 Students will also learn to sing elementary melodies at sight.
 (CSU, UC, AVC)